sinclairzx81/typebox/readme.md

 ### Patch

-Use the Patch function to apply Diff edits
+Use the Patch function to apply edits

 ```typescript
 const A = { x: 1, y: 2 }